dhezl/cson-sass-vars-loader/README.md

 - `path`: A path to a CSON file containing SASS variable data.
-- `data`: A JavaScript object containing SASS variable data.
+- `data`: A JSON object containing SASS variable data (must be URI encoded).

 If both of these parameters are passed into the loader, then `data` will be used as override values for any duplicate keys within the `path` data.